suevalov/mastering-hoc-with-recompose-presentation/PLAN.md

 ## Slide 3-5.
 What are HOC?

-As I've already mentioned you might be familiar with HOC, but anyway let's do a recap to be sure that we're on the same page.
+As I've already mentioned you might be familiar with HOC, but anyway let's do a recap to be sure that we're all on the same page.

 Higher-Order Component is a really fancy name for a really simple concept.
 It's a function that accepts the component and